Self-supervised Learning for Clustering of Wireless Spectrum Activity: Introduction

 Developing an easy to use, automated and technology agnostic way to explore spectrum activities and group similar activities, eventually enabling automatic rather than manual transmission identification and cataloguing as currently done for instance in the Signal Identification Guide\footnote{\url{https://www.sigidwiki.com/wiki/Signal_Identification_Guide}}, is still an open research topic which motivated this investigation.

+{Employing DL architectures based on convolutional neural networks (CNN) allows for direct processing and classification of the raw In-phase and Quadrature (I/Q) time series \cite{o2018over}.
+While for modulation classification \cite{rajendran2018deep} and device fingerprinting \cite{robinson2020dilated}, direct processing on the raw I/Q time series data is desirable, for radio access technology classification it is better to employ spectrograms due to lower complexity and robustness towards low SNR conditions \cite{fontaine2019towards}.
+Additionally, the image-like (2D matrices) format of the spectrograms provide the possibility to utilize some state-of-the-art architectures from the closely related machine vision domain, such as Vision Transformers (ViT) \cite{dosovitskiy2020image} that recently emerged as competitors to the CNN-based solutions.
+Inter domain adaptations, such as in \cite{fonseca2021radio}, could additionally stimulate the development of spectrum sensing technologies which are increasingly important for the next generation radio networks.}

-In this paper, we investigate the suitability of SSL to support automatic spectrum exploration on an example of an unlicensed 868 MHz Short Range Device (SRD) band in an urban environment using 15 days of spectrum sweeps collected in a wireless testbed LOG-a-TEC\footnote{\url{https://log-a-tec.eu/datasets.html}}.
-Leveraging this data, we propose a new SSL architecture adapted for spectrum activity identification and clustering, in which segments of spectrograms containing signal activity are used to train the deep learning (DL) self-supervised network and enable the discovery of the types of transmissions available over the respective period of time.
-It is based on machine vision and inspired by DeepCluster~\cite{caron2018deep}, which is also used in this study as a reference SSL model.
-We experimentally prove that such an architecture is suitable for spectrogram analysis by learning spectrum features and clustering spectrograms based on their content.
-The performance of SSL models is also compared to a baseline approach using Principal Component Analysis (PCA) for feature extraction and K-means as the clustering algorithm.
+In this paper, we investigate the suitability of SSL to support automatic spectrum exploration on an example of an unlicensed 868 MHz Short Range Device (SRD) band in an urban environment using 15 days of spectrum sweeps collected in {the} LOG-a-TEC\footnote{\url{https://log-a-tec.eu/datasets.html}} {wireless testbed}.
+Leveraging this data, we propose an SSL architecture adapted for spectrum activity identification and clustering, in which segments of spectrograms containing signal activity are used to train the DL self-supervised network and enable the discovery of the types of transmissions available over the respective period of time.
+It is based on machine vision and inspired by DeepCluster~\cite{caron2018deep}, which is also used in this study as a reference SSL model. {In this architecture, we experiment with CNN-based and ViT-based feature extraction and} prove that such an architecture is suitable for spectrogram analysis by learning spectrum features and clustering spectrograms based on their content.